mlflow/mlflow/docs/source/models.rst

 Environment variables file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-To track environment variables that are used during model inference, we generate ``environment_variables.txt`` file when logging a model.
+To track environment variables that are used during model inference, MLflow generates ``environment_variables.txt`` file when logging a model.
 It **only contains names** of the environment variables that are used during model inference, **values are not stored**.
-Currently we only log the name if it includes any keywords in the following set:
+Currently MLflow only logs the name if it includes any keywords in the following set:

 .. code-block:: python